 All information which is acquired could be shared with third party businesses.
 In case you do not want your private space to be invaded in this kind of way, you should remove the browser hijacker software.

 You might have noticed that there is a button on the new tab page that states “Restore New Tab Page”.
 If you decide to click it, the following pop-up window will appear:

 Don’t get fooled – this will not completely remove the extension from your browser and the files related to it from your computer device.
 It will act as a “Disable” button and you will no longer see the MyWay page, alas it will still be installed and could still acquire data about you and your browsing habits via cookies and similar methods.
 We recommend full removal of the application instead of just disabling its new tab page.

 To remove QuickCouponFinder.com manually from your computer, follow the step-by-step removal instructions provided after this paragraph.
 In case the manual removal does not get rid of the hijacker and all of its related files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such software can keep your computer safe in the future.

 - Guide 1: How to Remove QuickCouponFinder from Windows.

-- Guide 2: Get rid of QuickCouponFinder from Mac OS X.
+- Guide 2: Get rid of QuickCouponFinder on Mac OS X.

-- Guide 3: Remove QuickCouponFinder from Google Chrome.
+- Guide 3: Remove QuickCouponFinder in Google Chrome.